czbiohub-sf/flash/README.md

 * a list of RNA guides

+To generate a FLASH library targeting genes from a single `fasta` file and avoiding the human genome and a reference _E.
+Coli_ strain, run

+`make library TARGETS=[input.fasta] OUTPUT=library.txt`.

+For example,

+`make library TARGETS=tests/inputs/colistin.fasta OUTPUT=colistin_library.txt`

 To reproduce the library construction from the paper, after installing the prerequisites below, run